 - Buyers: Prevent specific buyers from showing ads on your site or app.

 - Custom labels: Used to group objects for a variety of purposes.
 Example: you can create a custom label and then block it to prevent competing ads from appearing on the same page.
 Note that this is the only blocking option supported for YouTube cross-sell networks.

 - Advertiser URLs: Ads that link (or click-through) to specific URLs or app downloads.
 This way, you can easily block all ads that are linked to your competitor at www.example.com.

 - Cookies and data uses (non-Google demand): Block other buyers from showing ads based on user interest categories or remarketing.

 Ads from the following categories or sources are blocked by default.
 You can choose to allow them.

 - Ad experiences: Controls what kinds of ad behavior are eligible for your digital properties—in this case, video ads that have unknown ad behavior or that meet the minimum threshold to transact programmatically but don't fully comply with all of our ad policies.

 - Restricted categories: Allow ads for alcohol and gambling/betting to appear, unless the categories have been disabled from your network.

 - Ad technologies: Control which ad technologies and video types are allowed on your inventory.
 Ad Exchange buyers are allowed to use many ad technology vendors that use tools such as ad servers, research technologies, and remarketing.

-- Block ads by user-based data: By default, all publishers allow Google Demand sources, including GDN and Display & Video 360, to show ads based on user interest categories and remarketing, and allow the use of non-signed in visitation information from their site to help create these interest categories.
-You can choose to block certain types of user-based settings.
+By default, Google Demand sources, including the Google Display Network (GDN) and Display & Video 360, are allowed to show ads based on user interest categories and remarketing.
+This feature also allows the use of non-signed in visitation information from sites to help create interest categories.